-Have you experienced presenting your lessons and all of a sudden some of your students seemingly want to pull the hands of the clock to finish your certain teaching period?
-I know that keeping your class interesting is quite an overwhelming task.
+Have you experienced presenting your lessons and all of a sudden some of your students seemingly want to dash out the door?
+You may find that your young learners are unfocused and unmotivated when you thought you’ve developed an engaging learning activity.

 <<<Do you teach effectively?
 Here’s to a more interactive classroom scenario.
 Grab the wonderful tips below and make teaching and learning interesting.